javigallego02/Portfolio---Javier-Gallego-/README.md

 # Portfolio — Javier Gallego

-Welcome to my Data Science Portfolio!
+Welcome to my Data Science Portfolio
 This repository highlights my capstone project and includes my resume for internship and job applications.

 ---